 Scientific Foundations

 The understanding of lipoproteins and their roles in cardiovascular health is rooted in extensive research spanning several decades.
-Early studies focused on identifying the different types of lipoproteins and their association with heart disease.
-Groundbreaking work by researchers like Ancel Keys in the mid-20th century highlighted the link between dietary fat, cholesterol levels, and the risk of heart disease.
+Early studies focused on identifying the different types of lipoproteins and their association with heart disease. notable work by researchers like Ancel Keys in the mid-20th century highlighted the link between dietary fat, cholesterol levels, and the risk of heart disease.

 Historical Context